wmcbrine/wmcbrine.github.io/tivo/HMO.md

 The TiVo DVR does not currently use this command.
 In the future, this command may be supported or even required by the TiVo DVR.
 Implementation of this command is a requirement for future-safe server design.
-The meta-data format is described in section 5.3.
+The meta-data format is described in [section 5.3].

 ---